TheRealKasumi/NikoLight/documentation/build.md

 > You may find you have bad contacts.
 > So it's recommended to push the board a little bit against the PCB to ensure good contact.

-When you are done, the TesLight controller should look similar to this (some components might look a little different):
+When you are done, the NikoLight controller should look similar to this (some components might look a little different):
 ![Controller](media/build/pcb-finished.png)

 ## Install position in car